As the largest isolated off-grid solar program in Aboriginal communities, the Solar Energy Transformation Program (SETuP) is a world-first.

 Frequently asked questions

 The Solar Energy Transformation Program (SETuP) is a $59 million program, which is integrating 10MW of solar with existing power stations in remote communities.
-SETuP is jointly funded by the Australian Renewable Energy Agency (ARENA) and the Northern Territory Government.
+SETuP is jointly funded by ARENA and the Northern Territory Government.

 The communities benefiting from Solar SETuP already produce power through diesel generators.
 The size and growth of a community dictates how many generators are in the powerhouse, but there are typically three of increasing size.